The Food and Land Use Coalition:

 Works to expand the set of options for transforming food and land use systems across the world by identifying solutions that can reshape these systems into powerful engines of sustainable growth

-The Food and Land Use Coalition draws on the expertise of a number of core groups and organisations: the Sustainable Development Solutions Network (SDSN), the International Institute for Applied Systems Analysis (IIASA), the EAT Foundation, the World Business Council for Sustainable Development (WBCSD), the World Resources Institute (WRI) and SYSTEMIQ.
+The Food and Land Use Coalition draws on the expertise of a number of core groups and organisations.

-Together, we will support countries to develop strategic, science based transformation programmes for their food and land use systems, and help to put them into action.
-We will also work internationally, building a network of committed leaders and an economically attractive narrative to coordinate and accelerate action across businesses, international systems, civil society and policy makers.
+Together, we are supporting countries to develop and follow strategic, science-based programmes to transform their food and land use systems.
+We also work internationally, building a network of leaders and an economically-attractive narrative to accelerate action across businesses, international systems, civil society and policy makers.

 Learn more about the work of our partner organisations and initiatives: